 But she was not corrected in regard to FGM being practiced in Bangladesh.
 Nor was she alone in her misunderstanding.
 In general, evidence was not central to the Lord’s discussion.

 Baroness Massey ventured that ‘Statistics probably underestimate the size of this problem.’
 This is frequently assumed and we are consequently but erroneously encouraged to believe that there is an epidemic of FGM in Britain.

 Lord Alton thought it striking ‘and perhaps even encouraging and hopeful, that in countries like Sudan the educated and more wealthy citizens do not subject their daughters to FGM.
 They need to become more active in seeking to outlaw this practice altogether.’

 While education may be a factor in reducing the incidence and degree of the practice, education alone has not proven to be the solution.
-As the articulate, Sudanese woman in this video clip confirmed to her horrified interviewer.
+As the articulate, Sudanese woman in this video clip confirmed to her horrified interviewer (scroll down).